starestar/limcstat.github.io/images/Readme.md

-Here is list of image reference which is not made by Spatial statistics Lab.
+Here are list of image reference which is not made by Spatial statistics Lab.

 geostat.jpg
 https://commons.wikimedia.org/wiki/File:Annual_Average_Temperature_Map.png